ADMISSIONS & VIP ADMISSIONS

 I purchased Photo Ops online.
 How do I redeem them?

-Please print out your ticket with the QR code (not your receipt) in order to redeem it at Photo Op sales and redemption during show hours.
+Please bring your QR code (not your receipt) in order to redeem it at Photo Op sales and redemption during show hours.
 You may show your ticket on your phone, however please have it ready when you are redeeming.
 You may redeem your tickets at any time prior to your Photo Op (even for ops the next day).
 There is no need to rush to Photo Op redemption early in the morning, as they may be redeemed any time throughout the day prior to your designated time.

 Day Specific tickets and group designations: